An unexpectedly long, tiring day crossing the Bryant Range brought me short of the Richmond Range.

 It took some effort, but I managed to work my way out of the tangle, and found my way to some “trails” heading down the mountain, vaguely in the direction of the TA.
 Worried the actual trail would be difficult to find in the forest, I let out a shout of joy when I caught a glimpse of one of the orange arrow trail markers on the side of a tree, guiding me the rest of the way back to the trail.

 A minute later, I stopped for the break I’d promised myself I’d take once I’d gotten back to the trail.
 I was off-trail for about half an hour (and gained only about half a km down the trail in that time).
 That was enough time to allow Irit to catch up with me.
 When she did so, she gave me my towel she’d found on the trail somewhere between where I got back on, and where I stopped.
-Somehow, in all the climbing over and under trees, I didn’t lose anything, but once I got back to the trail, I managed to lose something almost immediately!
+Somehow, in all the climbing over and under trees, I didn’t lose anything, but once I got back to the trail, I managed to drop something almost immediately!

 This open space gave a nice view to the north, towards Nelson and the Tasman Bay.
 Fog covered much of the lower elevations, giving the hills there a ghostly appearance, and making it hard to tell what exactly I was looking at.